+153 President of Peru (2008) Legislative Decree No. 1012.

+the country.

-- Peru's Legislative Decree No. 1012 (2008)153 states that the present value of the total fiscal commitments to PPPs firm commitments and measurable contingent liabilities shall not exceed 7 percent of gross domestic product (GDP).
-However, every three years, the President may, with the endorsement of the Ministry of the Economy and Finance, issue a decree increasing or decreasing this limit, depending on the infrastructure needs of the country. - In Hungary, the public finance law limits the total nominal value of multiyear commitments in PPPs to 3 percent of government revenue (Act 38 of 1992, Article 12, as quoted in Irwin paper). - Brazil's Federal PPP law (Law 11079, 2004) limits the total financial commitments undertaken in PPP contracts to a maximum of 1 percent of annual net revenue.155 Hemming notes that accounting rules for PPPs are being defined, including the valuation of guarantees and their treatment in relation to this limit.
+- In Hungary, the public finance law limits the total nominal value of multiyear commitments in PPPs to 3 percent of government revenue (Act 38 of 1992, Article 12, as quoted in Irwin paper).154 - Brazil's Federal PPP law (Law 11079, 2004) limits the total financial commitments undertaken in PPP contracts to a maximum of 1 percent of annual net revenue.155 Hemming notes that accounting rules for PPPs are being defined, including the valuation of guarantees and their treatment in relation to this limit.